ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 Monday morning, somewhere around 9 AM and before they would normally wake up as they lived in Michigan, messaged my immediate boss something like the below:

-> Hey Eloise, this may sound crazy, but I have a feeling like there is at least a rumour being spread about me that I may be some sort of hacker, and at most I even might be under some sort of "investigation" as a result.
+> Hey Kandis, this may sound crazy, but I have a feeling like there is at least a rumour being spread about me that I may be some sort of hacker, and at most I even might be under some sort of "investigation" as a result.
 I think the rumour started because of miscommunications over audio surveillance, possibly while I was watching my favorite show in the background, _Burn Notice_, about a spy.

-Eloise responded within the hour, with some concern and saying they would ask about it up the chain, but, with a slight cadence that did not feel like the way they would write sentences.
+Kandis responded within the hour, with some concern and saying they would ask about it up the chain, but, with a slight cadence that did not feel like the way they would write sentences.

-It was just a hunch, but I had a feeling someone else was typing for Eloise.
+It was just a hunch, but I had a feeling someone else was typing for Kandis.
 I didn't expect much of a response.

 Maybe I should have waited longer.
 I certainly could have.
 I'm not sure it would have changed much.

-I knew the C levels were on PST time for the most part, save for John Wallace.
+I knew the C levels were on PST time for the most part, save for John Feeney.

-At around 10:30 AM I believe, I sent a message to the CIO John Wallace and the CEO Sam Hodges, copy pasting what I told Eloise, but adding one extra line:
+At around 10:30 AM I believe, I sent a message to the CIO John Feeney and the CEO Sam Yundt, copy pasting what I told Kandis, but adding one extra line:

 > And personally, if I was "put under an investigation" of some sort, and for some reason anyone was still suspicious of me for being something I'm not, I'd prefer they show up to my door so I can talk with my fists.